nautilus-cyberneering/chinese-ideographs/README.md

 All images in this repository are images supplied by Ethical Software Ltd.
 This content by Ethical Software is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/).
 Please take some time and read their [Privacy Policy](https://www.ethicalsoftware.hk/?page_id=3).

-## Project Roadmap

-You can find our official public project roadmap for the project [here](https://github.com/Nautilus-Cyberneering/chinese-ideographs/projects/2).
-Our project roadmap is where you can learn about what features we're working on, what stage they're in, and when we expect to finish these.
-Since we work with an agile approach, this roadmap will get updated as work progresses to incorporate changes.

-### Guide to the roadmap

-Given that our project is rather small at the moment, we have no separate repository for the roadmap.
-Every item on the roadmap is a card since we are currently working with a private second project board in this same repository.
-You will see different cards that are called POC.
-POC standing for "proof of concept".

-### Roadmap stages

-The roadmap is arranged on a project board to give you a better understanding of what parts are planned to be worked upon during each coming quater.
-Every feature is added to a particular project board column according to the quarter in which it is expected to be ready.

-The roadmap is subject to change, especially further out in time.
-You'll also find an Exploratory column for when no timeframe is available yet for specific features.

-### Disclaimer

-The given product roadmap does not represent a commitment, guarantee, obligation or promise to deliver any feature, document, or part of the project by any particular date.
-The roadmap is intended to outline the general plan.

 ## Project Documentation

 - [Contributing](CONTRIBUTING.md)